-Media Relations.
-Working closely with CNAS’ Media Relations coordinator:
+Working closely with CNAS’ Media Relations Coordinator:

 - Develop and sustain relationships with journalists, producers, and op-ed editors.

 - Oversee the production and distribution of press releases, press notes, and media advisories for CNAS reports, announcements, and reaction to major news events.

 - Act as the organization’s primary spokesperson to the news media and lead press conferences with CNAS research experts.

 - Provide and arrange for media training for CNAS experts and staff.

-Digital Media Engagement.
-Working closely with CNAS’ Digital Media manager:
+Working closely with CNAS’ Digital Communication Specialist:

 - Drive social media strategies that are proven through testing and metrics; use analytics to identify trends, assess data, and enhance content performance and traffic.

-- Provide oversight of, and direction for, CNAS Website content and contractual relationships with website and email marketing vendors.
+- Provide oversight of, and direction for, CNAS website content and contractual relationships with website and email marketing vendors.

-- Work closely with the Center's development and publication teams to project a consistent organizational brand and drive potential leads with prospective partners.
+- Work closely with the Center's Development and Publication teams to project a consistent organizational brand and drive potential leads with prospective partners.

 Event Activities, Congressional Engagement, and other External Partnerships

-• Working closely with CNAS’ Event manager, oversee the execution of CNAS events; lead the efforts for key public events including the organization’s annual national security conference and defense forum.
+- Oversee the execution of CNAS events; lead the efforts for key public events including the organization’s annual national security conference and defense forum.

 - Create and implement a Congressional engagement plan with relevant Hill committees and offices, promoting selected publications, events, trip reports, and issue briefings.

-- A Bachelor’s degree is required, preferably in journalism, communications, public relations, marketing or related field.
+- A Bachelor’s degree is required, preferably in journalism, communications, public relations, marketing, or related field.

-- Knowledge of the national security, defense and foreign policy community is preferred but not required.
+- Knowledge of the national security, defense, and foreign policy community is preferred but not required.

-- Exceptional written, oral and interpersonal skills.
+- Exceptional written, oral and interpersonal skills, creativity and enthusiasm.

 - Demonstrated experience and leadership in developing, implementing, and evaluating a comprehensive strategic communications, media relations, and marketing program to advance the goals of a mission-driven organization.

-• Familiarity with Congressional relations is preferred but not required.
+- Familiarity with congressional relations is preferred but not required.

-- Results-oriented work ethic, with demonstrated ability to engage in collaborative problem solving.
+- Results-oriented work ethic, with demonstrated ability to engage in collaborative problem-solving.